How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 How to replace a Camshaft Position Sensor?

-9. Reconnect the negative battery terminal and start your engine.
+13. Reconnect the negative battery terminal.

 Camshaft Position Sensor Replacement Cost